Chomenor/ioef-cmod/docs/client.md

 - A setting between 0 and 1 scales to some fraction of the font size represented by 1.
 However it will not scale below the original unscaled font size.
 - A setting of 0 produces the original unscaled font size.

+## URI Handler

+To enable launching the game and joining servers directly from web-based server browsers such as [efservers.com](https://efservers.com/) on Windows, open the in-game console and run the command ```uri register```.

+The handler can also be unregistered using the command ```uri remove```.

 ## Download Folder Support

 The "fs_download_mode" setting can be used to customize pk3 download handling on the client.
 It supports the following values: